Aliases for WNT5A Gene

 GeneCards Summary for WNT5A Gene

-WNT5A (Wingless-Type MMTV Integration Site Family, Member 5A) is a Protein Coding gene.
-Diseases associated with WNT5A include robinow syndrome, autosomal dominant 1 and autosomal dominant robinow syndrome.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.
-An important paralog of this gene is WNT1.
+WNT5A (Wnt Family Member 5A) is a Protein Coding gene.
+Diseases associated with WNT5A include Robinow Syndrome, Autosomal Dominant 1 and Robinow Syndrome.
+Among its related pathways are DNA Damage Response (only ATM dependent) and PI3K-Akt signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein domain specific binding.
+An important paralog of this gene is WNT5B.

 UniProtKB/Swiss-Prot for WNT5A Gene